 India is implementing international sanctions against Iran but its cultural, economic, and historic ties-as well as its strategic need for access to Afghanistan-have made the Indian government hesitant to adopt all aspects of U.S. and EU sanctions on Iran.
-India's private sector increasingly views Iran as a "controversial market"-a term used by Japan and South Korea to describe markets that entail significant reputational and financial risks and should be avoided.
-On the other hand, the weakening of India's economy in 2013 could affect its implementation of Iran sanctions.
+India's private sector increasingly views Iran as a "controversial market"-a term used by many international firms to describe markets that entail significant reputational and financial risks.
+On the other hand, the weakening of India's economy since early 2013 could affect its implementation of Iran sanctions.

 India began reducing economic ties to Iran in 2010 when its central bank ceased using a Tehranbased regional body, the Asian Clearing Union, to handle transactions with Iran.
-India and Iran agreed to the alternative use of an Iranian bank, Europaisch-Iranische Handelsbank (EIH), to clear the payments, but the two countries turned to Turkey's Halkbank instead in May 2011 when the EU blacklisted EIH.
-The U.S. law sanctioning dealings with Iran's Central Bank (Section 1245 of P.L.
+India and Iran agreed to the alternative use of an Iranian bank, Europaisch-Iranische Handelsbank (EIH), to clear the payments, but the two countries turned to Turkey's Halkbank instead in May 2011 when the EU sanctioned EIH.
+The enactment of the U.S. law sanctioning Iran's Central Bank (Section 1245 of P.L.
 112-81) led Halkbank in January 2012 to withdraw from the arrangement, and for Iran to agree to accept India's local currency, the rupee, to settle 45% of its sales to India.
-Rupee accounts facilitate the settlement of payments for oil as sales to Iran of Indian products, including wheat, pharmaceuticals, rice, sugar, soybeans, auto parts, and other products.
-Still, there is a large trade imbalance, because the oil Iran exports to India is worth far more than the value of the exports that India sells to Iran.
+That local account funds the sale to Iran of Indian wheat, pharmaceuticals, rice, sugar, soybeans, auto parts, and other products.
+Still, there is a large trade imbalance, because the oil Iran exports to India are worth far more than the value of the exports that India sells to Iran.

-In part because of the trade imbalance, and in cooperation with U.S. policy, India also has reduced its dependence on and imports of Iranian oil substantially.
+In part because of the trade imbalance, and in cooperation with U.S. policy, India has reduced its dependence on and imports of Iranian oil substantially.
 Since 2008, India has reduced its imports of Iranian oil by volume and as a percentage of India's total oil imports, to the point where, by the end of 2012, Iran was only supplying about 10% of India's oil imports (down from over 16% in 2008).
 That percentage declined further to about 6% by mid-2013, despite the requirement of significant investment to switch over refineries that handle Iranian crude.
-India's cut of Iranian imports of about 27% over a one-year period was at least as steep as the cuts pledged by Indian officials.
-Based on these reductions, Under Secretary of State for Political Affairs Wendy Sherman said on May 24, 3013, during a visit to India, that India had made "tremendous progress" reducing imports of oil from Iran."
+The cuts were at least as steep as was pledged by Indian officials.
 During a visit to India on June 24, 2013, Secretary of State John Kerry praised India's Iranian oil import cuts as an "important step" in bringing pressure on Iran over its nuclear program.
-India has received and maintained an exemption from P.L.
-112-81, as discussed above.
+India has received and maintained an exemption from Section 1245 (P.L.
+112-81) sanctions, as discussed.
+According to a GAO report of January 7, 2013, at least one Indian firms-ONGC Videsh Ltd.-ended its investment activity in Iran since the end of 2012, bus some Indian firms might still maintain investments there as shown in the table later in this paper on investments in Iran's energy fields.

 Yet, India's weakening economy could cause U.S.-India differences on sanctions.
-In mid-August 2013, India's finance minister said that India wants to increase oil imports from Iran.37 Because Indian firms can pay for Iranian oil partly with rupees, there is economic incentive to do so.
-Paying with rupees helps India conserve its supply of dollars at a time when the value of the rupee has been weakening.
-Some Indian officials say that, based on cuts in Iranian oil purchases already made, India could buy as much as 260,000 barrels per day and still argue that it is complying with U.S. sanctions.38
+In mid-August 2013, India's finance minister said that India wants to increase oil imports from Iran.36 Because Indian firms can pay for Iranian oil partly with rupees, buying Iranian oil helps India conserve its supply of dollars at a time when the value of the rupee has been weakening.
+Some Indian officials say that, based on cuts in Iranian oil purchases already made, India could buy as much as 260,000 barrels per day and still argue that it is complying with U.S. sanctions.37 However, there are no indications to date that India is increasing its purchases.